-For the first 4 to 12 weeks after your surgery, or until your healthcare team tells you otherwise, remember to follow the BLTs:
+For the first 4 to 12 weeks after your surgery, or until your health care team tells you otherwise, remember to follow the BLTs for bending, lifting, and twisting:

 - Bending: Do not bend your spine.

 - Lifting: Do not lift more than 5 or 10 pounds.
 Your doctor will tell you how much you can lift.
-(A gallon of milk weighs 9 pounds.)
+(A gallon of milk weighs 8 pounds.)

 - Twisting: Do not twist your back or neck.